-Attributes of Educational Technology Standards GLE Attribute Name Description Points Attri Attributes for GLE 1.3.2 should be scored for artifacts related to the research process only.
-Gather Information Selects evidence from a digital source that is directly related to the student task.
-For example, identifying multiple sources and perspectives on a question.
+GLE Attribute Name Description Technology Standards Points Attri Attributes for GLE 1.3.2 should be scored for artifacts related to the research production Gather Information Selects evidence from a digital source that is directly related to the student task.
+For example, who was involved in a conflict, where the conflict was, and when it happened, along with relevant ideas from history, geography, civics, and economics about the causes.
 1 Selects evidence from an additional digital source(s) directly related to the student task.
 1 1.3.2 Organize Information Uses digital tools to organize information directly related to the topic.
 For example, software for word processing, creating graphic organizers, and flow charts 1 Labels two or more categories based on important characteristics.
 Scoring Note: This point can only be earned if the student has used a digital tool to organize information.
 1 Uses categories to sort data and information.
 Scoring Note: This point can only be earned if the student has used a digital tool to organize information.
 1 Record Sources Records digital source(s) during research.
 Must include title, author (if known), and type of resource.
-1 Attributes for GLE 1.3.3 should be scored for artifacts related to the final product only. uct only.
+1 Attributes for GLE 1.3.3 should be scored for artifacts related to the final product only uct only.
 Ethical Use Puts results of research into own words.
 1 Synthesize Information Combines information collected from digital sources to create a presentation or product.
 1 1.3.3 All elements (for example, text, audio, graphics) in the final digital product relate directly to the student task.
 1 Copyright Issues Properly cites all digital sources within the final product.
-1 TOTA L 10
+1 TOTAL 10